 2. Global Online Learning

-But how are employees to learn which of those local laws and regulations are important for health and safety?
+How are employees to learn which of those local laws and regulations are important for health and safety?
 At Underwriter Laboratories, the solution is to go with online learning.
-According to the organization's Teri Hale, who works in UL's Professional Learning Services," online safety training can ensure that workers receive consistent, high quality instruction in about half the time it typically takes to deliver it through the classroom.
+According to the organization's Teri Hale, who works in UL's Professional Learning Services, "Online safety training can ensure that workers receive consistent, high quality instruction in about half the time it typically takes to deliver it through the classroom.
 It encourages employee engagement and retention, and establishes the foundation for a strong safety culture."

 3. 24/7 Virtual Response Operations Center

 Cummins, the Indiana-based global engine manufacturer, decided that some of the changes needed must be made stateside.
 Partly using the Travel Risk Management Maturity Model developed by the National Business Travel Association as a guide, Cummins assessed its global travel health and safety program.
 Cummins partnered with contractors iJET and American Express to improve its monitoring of global events and contingency planning "through the Cummins lens," which included local and remote employee training.

 Benefit From Benchmarking

 Despite proactive measures, Merck does not rely solely upon internal measures of employee health and safety metrics.
 Using the Occupational Safety and Health Administration's record-keeping criteria, Merck checks its own performance, using measures such as injury rates sector by sector, against other manufacturers or sales and marketing groups.